119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • CVTs: Found in newer cars, mostly aluminum, but harder to dismantle.

-Yards factor in not just weight but the mental makeup.
-Automatics usually offer the best balance of high weight and aluminum content, making them the most valuable for scrap.
+Yards factor in not just weight but the metal composition.
+Automatic transmissions usually offer the best balance of higher weight and aluminum content, making them the most valuable for scrap.

 6. Transmission Condition